 Isaac had 2 wives, as did all his Horite ruling ancestors.
 The wife who isn't mentioned was a half-sister who lived in Beersheba.
-She bore Isaac a son named Yishbak, so Isaac had at least three sons: Esau who married a Horite daughter (Gen. 36), Jacob who married into the Horite clan of Na-Hor, and Yishbak (also spelled Ishbak, following modern Hebrew).
+She bore Isaac a son named Yishbak, so Isaac had at least three sons: Esau who married a Horite daughter (Gen. 36), Jacob who married into the Horite clan of Nahor, and Yishbak (Ishbak).
 Yishbak the Elder is mentioned in Gen. 25:1.
 He is Abraham's son by Keturah.
 His daughter married Isaac and named their firstborn son Yishbak, according to the Horite custom which I have identified in my 34 years of research on Genesis.
 I've called this distinctive practice "the cousin bride's naming prerogative."

 Yishbak, Isaac's Firstborn

 Isaac's three sons were Esau, Yacob and Yishbak.
 Since Isaac married his half-sister before he married Rebecca, as was the pattern among Horite rulers, Yishbak is likely Isaac's firstborn son.
 Yishbak, son of Isaac is not explicitly mentioned in Genesis but he is found in analysis of the Genesis genealogies.
 He is inconvenient for those who seek to perpetuate myths about Abraham as a Jew and Isaac as the line through whom the Jews claim exclusive rights to the Land of Palestine.